 What we need is way to make

-current_user respond to
+current_user respond to the

-name even if no user is
+name method even if no user is

 currently logged in.
 We start by introducing a new class: